 Sunshine executives and management believe in the HSE principle of "Safety First" and the Company has a good safety record.
-In 2020, the Company continued to emphasize improvements in the field safety monitoring system for preventing workplace injuries.
-We are committed to protecting and promoting the safety and wellbeing of our employees, contractors, communities and the environment.
+In 2021, the Company continued to emphasize improvements in the field safety monitoring system for preventing workplace injuries.
+In view of the COVID-19, the management committed to protecting and promoting the safety and well beings of our employees, contractors, communities and the environment.
 We aim for safe and reliable operations where any risks which compromise the health and safety of workers are identified and addressed.

-The Board also reviews and assesses the Company's health, safety and environment processes and controls.
+The Board reviews and assesses the Company's health, safety and environment processes and controls.

-SHAREHOLDER COMMUNICATION POLICY
+SHAREHOLDERS' COMMUNICATION POLICY